 Over the last few years, defining misleading content and measuring the legitimacy of its dissemination have been at the forefront of journalistic, political, and scientific debates.
 Even before its proliferation in 2016, disinformation was a widely-used term in mainstream discourse, co-existing with other terms such as infoglut, or information overload.
 While disinformation and misinformation were first used interchangeably, today, disinformation refers to the deliberate dissemination of false information with the intention of misleading and confusing an audience.
-Misinformation, on the other hand, strictly refers to the unintended diffusion of false information that is factually accurate but is deployed to damage the image of an individual or an entity, or the concept of 'problematic information' as
+Misinformation, on the other hand, strictly refers to the unintended diffusion of false information without malintent.
+There are also bridge terms such as 'malinformation', which refers to information that is factually accurate but is deployed to damage the image of an individual or an entity, or the concept of 'problematic information' as